Ladvien/ladvien.github.io/_posts/2019-08-30-lego-deep-learning-classifier.md

 * [lego_id_training_data](https://github.com/Ladvien/lego_id_training_data)

+Then jump to the code by clicking [here](https://ladvien.com/lego-deep-learning-classifier/#preprocessing-code-needed-libraries).

 ## The Idea
 It was pretty straightfoward to begin with.
-We'd find some images of LEGOs on the internet and then train a CNN to classify LEGOs by there part code.
-It was a bit naive, but if knew the full amount of work a project like this would ahead of time I doubt anyone would do it.
+We'd find some images of LEGOs on the internet and then train a CNN to classify them by their part code.
+It was a bit naive, but that's where must projects being, right?
+Hopeful naiveté.

-Anyway, we began with searching the webs.
-Google told us about several other folks doing something similiar.
-I'm not going to list them all, only what I considered the best:
+Anyway, we searched the webs for projects like this, as we hoped they had prepared images.
+Google told us several folks doing similar work.
+I'm not going to list them all, only what I considered worth a read:

 * [Lego Sorter using TensorFlow on Raspberry Pi](https://medium.com/@pacogarcia3/tensorflow-on-raspbery-pi-lego-sorter-ab60019dcf32)

 This is an _extremely_ well documented project by [Paco Garcia](https://medium.com/@pacogarcia3).

 So, after reading a few articles, we figured we could do this.
-We just need the data.
-After a bit of searching we found these existing datasets:
+We just needed data.
+After a bit more searching we found the following datasets:

 * [Kaggle: Database of Lego "Images" (they are rendered from models)](https://www.kaggle.com/joosthazelzet/lego-brick-images)
 * [Kaggle: Lego vs Generic Brick](https://www.kaggle.com/pacogarciam3/lego-vs-generic-brick-image-recognition#example_Lego_1x4_crop0.jpg)